-Looking at the sole of the Speedcross 3 it seems to me quite obvious that the shoe should have a very good grip which should perform great in muddy conditions.
+Looking at the sole of the Speedcross 3 it seems to be quite obvious that the shoe should have a very good grip which should perform great in muddy conditions.

 However, I wouldn’t wear this shoe if I were to go on a trip again to the Sarek National Park since I had constantly wet feet with my old trail runners there but for shorter trips or for trips in more dry conditions the Speedcross 3 should be a good alternative to a normal hiking boot.

 The only issue I had with this shoe is that it might be very slippery on wet stone.
-Also when you are planning to carry a lot of gear then a more supportive or traditional hiking boots would make more sense.
+Also when you are planning to carry a lot of gear than more supportive or traditional hiking boots would make more sense.